zplewis/lastmileoftheway/README.md

   - `/guide/{guide_category}/{guide_question}`
   - `/guide/{guide_category}`
   - `/guide`
+- Make it so that people can be added or taken away dynamically for reflections.
 - Make sure all links work
 - Add support for URL parameters to select the service type automatically
 - Include all parts of service by default unless the user chose to disable them